 February 22: “Want to Change Attitudes About Affirmative Action?
 Look to Cultural Cognition and Moral Psychology” (to be) presented at the 2018 Eastern Sociological Society (ESS) conference.

-January 20: “Al-Qaeda and ISIS as Mirrors to the West” (to be) presented at the workshop, “Is there an After 9/11?
+January 20: “Legitimacy, Securitization and the ‘War on Terror'” presented at the workshop, “Is there an After 9/11?
 Terrorism, Threats, Challenges and Responses” hosted by the Orfalea Center for Global and International Studies, UC Santa Barbara.

 November 21: “Interpreting Narratives of ISIS’ Western Sympathizers” presented at the 2017 Annual Meeting of the Middle East Studies Association (MESA).

 October 14: “Social Research in the Age of Trump” presented at the 2017 Institute for Humane Studies Fall Research Colloquium.